mattstauffer/syncCraft/README.md

  - **This is in alpha.
 BEWARE.**

 ## Instructions - alias
-The easiest way to run the installer is to copy `syncCraft.sample.cfg` into each site directory, and for each: rename it to `syncCraft.cfg`, fill in the variables, and then copy the following line and run it from your terminal from that directory.
+The easiest way to run the sync is to copy `syncCraft.sample.cfg` into each site directory, and for each: rename it to `syncCraft.cfg`, fill in the variables, and then copy the following line and run it from your terminal from that directory.

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/mattstauffer/syncCraft/master/syncCraft.sh)